symfony-cmf/symfony-cmf-docs/quick_tour/the_big_picture.rst

             body: "I've added this page while reading the quick tour"

-After this, you need to run the ``doctrine:phpcr:fixtures:load`` to reflect the changes and after refreshing, you can see your new page!
+After this, you need to run the ``doctrine:phpcr:fixtures:load`` to reflect the changes on the database and after refreshing, you can see your new page!

 .. image:: ../_images/quick_tour/big-picture-new-page.png